freeCodeCamp/freeCodeCamp/guide/english/html/mailto-links/index.md

 In the same manner, you can add CC (Carbon Copy) and BCC (Blind Carbon Copy) parameters.
-Seperate each address by a comma.
+Separate each address by a comma.

 Additional parameters must be preceded by `&`.
 ```html